Government H-1B Sponsorship Jobs in Missouri

 Get Access To All Jobs

-Job Roles in Government in Missouri
+H-1B Government Job Roles in Missouri

-K-12 Teaching37 jobs
+K-12 Teaching17 jobs

-Teaching & Instruction36 jobs
+Teaching & Instruction13 jobs

-Finance12 jobs
+Accounting4 jobs

-Nursing11 jobs
+Audit4 jobs

-Audit10 jobs
+Finance4 jobs

-See all 116+ Government Missouri jobs
+See all Government H-1B Jobs in Missouri

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Government Missouri roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Government H-1B Sponsorship Jobs in Missouri: Frequently Asked Questions

 Which government employers in Missouri sponsor H-1B visas?

-Federal agencies with significant Missouri operations, including the Army Corps of Engineers, the Department of Veterans Affairs, and the Social Security Administration, appear in H-1B Labor Condition Application filings.
+Federal agencies with significant Missouri operations, including the Army Corps of Engineers, the Department of Veterans Affairs, and the Social Security Administration, appear in H-1B visa Labor Condition Application filings.
 Missouri state universities such as the University of Missouri system and Washington University in St. Louis also sponsor H-1B workers through their research and administrative arms, as do defense contractors operating on federal contracts in the St. Louis area.

 Which cities in Missouri have the most government H-1B sponsorship jobs?